 Hourly, unit-level generation profiles from the SERVM production cost model maintained by CPUC staff are the basis for the hourly generation profiles.
 SERVM dispatch values originate from simulations of the 2021 PSP Portfolios with updates; the SERVM runs for the CSP calculator represent the 2021 PSP Portfolios with updates directly and have not been tuned to a 0.1 loss-of-load expectation.
 SERVM simulates many years of historical conditions in each production cost model run - dispatch data corresponding to only the weather year 2009 is used for the Clean System Power tool.
 2009 is chosen because annual load, peak load, wind output, and solar output values for this year are close to the average value across all SERVM-modeled weather years.
-To ensure data quality, fuel consumed during normal (non-start) operations is adjusted to be within the bounds of minimum and maximum efficiency, and a maximum fuel consumption is applied to the total (normal + start) fuel consumption.
+To ensure data quality, fuel consumption is adjusted to be within the bounds of minimum and maximum efficiency in a small number of hours.

-Emissions intensity values for CO2 and criteria pollutants (NO_x, PM2.5, and SO2) are calculated on an hourly basis for system power (dispatchable gas + unspecified imports), coal, CHP, biogas, and biomass.
+Emissions intensity values for GHG and criteria pollutants (NOx, PM2.5, and SO2) are calculated on an hourly basis for system power (dispatchable gas + unspecified imports), coal, CHP, biogas, and biomass.
 Hourly emissions factors for each generator class are calculated as the sum of emissions from all generators within that generator class, divided by the sum of generation.

-CO2 emissions are calculated based on the amount of fuel consumed in each hour and the CO2 content of that fuel.
-For biogas and biomass, CO2 emissions are zero based on current CARB accounting rules.
-In each hour, the CO2 emissions factors for system power are a weighted average across CAISO dispatchable gas generation and unspecified imports.
-CO2 emissions factors for system power include unspecified imports at the CARB-deemed unspecified import rate of 0.428 tCO2/MWh.
+GHG emissions are calculated based on the amount of fuel consumed in each hour and the GHG content of that fuel.
+For biogas and biomass, GHG emissions are zero based on current CARB accounting rules.
+In each hour, the GHG emissions factors for system power are a weighted average across CAISO dispatchable gas generation and unspecified imports.
+GHG emissions factors for system power include unspecified imports at the CARB-deemed unspecified import rate of 0.428 tCO2/MWh.
 The level of unspecified imports is calculated by first reducing total SERVM imports by 11.9 TWh/yr of asset controlling supplier hydro imports from the Pacific Northwest.
 The 11.9 TWh/yr value is based on historical asset controlling supplier imports and is consistent with RESOLVE assumptions.
 After hydro imports have been removed from the total SERVM imports, specified imports of geothermal, solar, and wind resources are subtracted from SERVM's hourly import profile to arrive at the final profile for unspecified imports.

 Neither emissions nor power production from IFM CHP resources are included in the calculation of system power emissions factor.
 IFM CHP emissions factors are calculated separately because CHP is treated differently than system power in the tool.
-IFM CHP emissions factors are reported on a net basis by subtracting out emissions from fuel used to produce useful thermal output2.
+IFM CHP emissions factors are reported on a net basis by subtracting out emissions from fuel used to produce useful thermal output.
 The goal is to capture emissions associated with electricity production (the "power" portion of combined heat and power), but not from heat used outside of electricity production (the "heat" portion).

 Criteria pollutant emissions for each unit are calculated based on available factors - metric tons of emissions per (1) MWh of generation, or (2) MMBtu of fuel.
-NO_x emissions include different factors for start and normal operations.
+NOx emissions include different factors for start and normal operations.
 Criteria pollutant emissions factors for system power do not include any emissions associated with unspecified imports - these emissions factors are calculated using only emissions from in-CAISO dispatchable gas resources.
 The criteria pollutant hourly emissions intensity values for biomass and biogas are adjusted using minimum and maximum emission intensity cutoffs.